devnote-dev/yagpdb-ccs/reports/README.md

 `-reportadmin deleteAllreports <@user/ID>` - Deletes the report history of a specified user.
 Aliases: `delall`
+**This command has been removed from newer versions due to database issues.**

 `-reportadmin reacthelp` - Displays the reactions help page.

 ## Planned Features

+- [ ] `resetreactions`/`rr` option for reportadmin when modaction times out
 - [ ] Centralise report logs under one DB Key (when finished, it will be key `7`)
 - [ ] Interchangeable reasons for mod actions (basically ease of access)

 ## Other Info
+Reports have been removed in the current update in order to fix the message-embed and reaction bugs.
+Additionally, permission checks have been added for the moderation actions to clear up default error messages/make them more user-friendly. :)
 There is a slight issue with reactions when going to the mod action menu, that is simply due to YAGPDB lag, I cannot do anything about that.
 It will not affect the moderation actions, only make it look weird.

-¹: Logs currently only show the date in the report, and when finished, the date and reason for report.
-I will work on making this more descriptive, such has user who reported & channel.
+The `sleep` timeout has been increased to try and combat this.

 *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*